yocontra/node-gdal-next/ASYNCIO.md

 ```

 Here we are chaining all the Promises one on another.
 Now the read of the second band of the first dataset won't launch until the first one has completed - ensuring that there will be enough free slots on the thread pool for the jobs of the second loop to run.

-### Solution 3: node-gdal-async I/O scheduling

-3.3 (will) implement(s) a new I/O scheduler that will render this automatic and transparent for the user.